cryptpad/blog/source/_posts/Exciting-news.md

 ## What this means

 Our hard work has paid off!
-We're going to keep working on CryptPad, albeit with a little more security.
+We're going to keep working on CryptPad, albeit with a little more stability.

-In exchange, we're going to work with our new partner (**hint**: they run a little search engine you may have heard of) to encrypt even more of your traffic.
+We're really excited to be working with our new financiers who have historically had a somewhat _tarnished_ image in the security community, but we feel that now is the time for us and the NSA to work together and make Zero Knowledge a household name.

+A high ranking official who must for the time being remain anonymous, has said that Zero Knowledge is the future and improving our algorithms to use more unbreakable AES cryptography is a high priority.

 Our team is going to expand from 3 full time developers, to 60.
-This is going to give us more time to polish up some features we've been waiting to announce:
+This is also going to give us more time to polish up some features we've been waiting to announce:

 * offline support, so that you can continue to use pads with your friends, whether you have an internet connection or not
 * total encryption, including metadata.
 Cryptpad will be completely anonymous, since it will be primarily offline, we won't have access to information about your location or activity